 There are a number of opportunities that high school students could learn more about neuroscience and mental health.
 We have programs available for students who might be considering a career in neuroscience or mental health professions.
 There are many pathways for careers in research, teaching, or clinical service.
 The University of Massachusetts Medical School / Department of Psychiatry is pleased to sponsor these activities.

 The range of opportunities for high school students include involvement in our Summer Internship program, Career Day, participation in the Annual Central Massachusetts Regional Brain Bee, and other ongoing community activities, including different Academic Interest Groups on many different topics.
-If you would like more information, please contact the Center for Comparative NeuroImaging by emailing CCNI@umassmed.edu.
-The Neuroscience and Mental Health Academic Interest Group for High School Students provides information to learn about the programs and are developing new programs based on student feedback and interests.
+If you would like more information, please contact the Career Development and Research Office.

 High School Summer Internship Program